 Using transparent masks in PaintShop Pro

 Different programs will use some native file types that are not usable in other programs.
 This is often a question that is asked of PaintShop Pro users who find Photoshop supplies.
 Can I use them?
-Some file types are commonly used in most graphic programs (ex: .jpg, .png) while others might be usable in a limited number of programs even though they are native of one (ex: .psd files that are Photoshop format but can be used by PaintShop Pro).
+Some file types are commonly used in most graphic programs (ex: .jpg, .png).
+Others might be usable in a limited number of programs even though they are native of one (ex: .psd files that are Photoshop format but can be used by PaintShop Pro).
 Yet, at other times, some files need some tweaks to be used in a different program.

 Masks in PaintShop Pro